linxule/linxule.github.io/_pages/about.md

 Writing in markdown helps me focus on the writing rather than organizing and formatting.
 Check out my post on "Streamlining Academic Writing and Citation Management: The Case for a Markdown-centric Approach to Academic Writing [(MaCAW)](https://linxule.com/posts/2023/10/macaw/)"

-I have also created and adapted a [collection of themes, scripts, templates](https://github.com/linxule/themes) for Zotero, Marked 2, Deckset, and more...
+I have also created and adapted a [collection of themes, scripts, templates](https://github.com/linxule/themes) for Zotero, Marked 2, Deckset, and more.